Disclosure: We may get commissions for purchases made through links in this post.

 Add to that an estimated 100 million single-use plastic water filter cartridges going into landfill each year & the carbon footprint starts to add up.

-So, if you’re consciously minded about the materials, processes and parts used in water filters and their impact on the environment, choosing a filter that’s designed to have less impact on the environment is a greener choice to make.
+If you’re consciously minded about the materials, processes and parts used in water filters and their impact on the environment, opting for eco friendly water filters that are specifically designed to have less impact on the environment is a greener choice to make.

-Whether you want opt for a glass water filter, filter your water without the use of plastic cartridges or switch to plant based filtration, choosing a water filter that’s been designed with sustainability in mind is a great way to:
+Whether you want to invest in a glass water filter (or bottle), filter your water without the use of plastic cartridges or switch to plant based filtration, choosing a water filter that’s been designed with sustainability in mind is a great way to:

 - stay hydrated

 - benefit your health

 - reduce single use plastic filter cartridge waste